Help for drivers

 Mobility scooters and powered wheelchairs

-If you aren’t eligible for the Motability scheme you could consider renting or buying a mobility scooter or electric wheelchair privately.
-Before you buy or hire, it’s a good idea to get an assessment from a physiotherapist or an occupational therapist.
+Before you buy or hire a mobility scooter or electric wheelchair, it’s a good idea to get an assessment from a physiotherapist or an occupational therapist.
 Contact your GP for advice.

-There are many different types of scooter and powered wheelchair so you will need to do some research.
+There are many different types of scooter and powered wheelchair, so you’ll need to do some research.
 A good starting place is RIDC, an independent consumer research organisation for older and disabled people.
-You could also contact the Disabled Living Foundation.
+The Disabled Living Foundation can also give advice and has a series of factsheets to help you choose mobility equipment.

 Help with shopping

-Shopmobility lends scooters, wheelchairs and other aids to people who are less mobile so they can shop and visit leisure facilities in their local area.
-Staff at the scheme will assess you to find the right option for you and give you training and safety information.
+Shopmobility lends scooters, wheelchairs and other aids to people who are less mobile, so they can shop and visit leisure facilities in their local area.
+Some schemes offer escorts for people with sight loss.
+Staff at the scheme will assess you to find equipment that you’re comfortable with, and give you training and safety information.
 There may be a small charge for the service.

 The scheme varies depending on where you live.
 Contact the shopmobility service to find out what’s available in your area.